manifold-systems/manifold/docs/articles/preprocessor.md

 parts may be better off using a preprocessor.
 In any case having a preprocessor to fall back on is a nice convenience and deserves a spot in the Java tool chest.
 This is the rationale behind the new preprocessor from the Manifold project.

->Note Java does offer a very limited version of conditional compilation via compile-time constant conditions where the compiler excludes a branch of code that can never execute.
-But this type of conditional compilation is restricted to method bodies and can only reference static final variables.
+>Note Java does offer a very limited version of conditional compilation via compile-time constant conditions where unreachable branches of code are excluded from bytecode.
+But this type of conditional compilation is restricted to method bodies, can only reference static final variables, and requires all code to compile regardless of the conditions, far from a complete solution.

 # Overview